akshayv3092/Live-Project---Target-Mailing/README.md

 Outcome:-

-The project delivered a model which ranked each address in a market sector against other addresses to select the best responders for target mailing.
+The project delivered a model in SAS which ranked each address in a market sector against other addresses to select the best responders for target mailing.